SamKurb/CHIP-8-Emulator/README.md

+# WORK IN PROGRESS: Will add building instructions soon

 # Overview
 This is an emulator/interpreter for the CHIP-8.
 It is written in C++, and uses the SDL2 library for both graphics, input handling and audio output